Kabir Waraich

 Kabir Waraich is an Indian racing driver.
-He has won Ultimate Desert Challenge Bikaner 3 times consecutively.
+He has won Ultimate Desert Challenge Bikaner three consecutive times.

 Background

-Waraich hailing from Sangrur, Punjab.
+Waraich hails from Sangrur, Punjab.
 He completed his schooling from his hometown and graduation from Chandigarh.
 Waraich started his racing career in 2008.
-He is the 1st Indian to participate in Rain Forest Malaysia.
+He is the first Indian to participate in Rain Forest Malaysia.
 He finished 3rd overall in 2014 & 2015 RFC India.
 He has won Ultimate Dessert Challenge Bikaner 3 times consecutively.
 He is also the founder of The Gerrari Offroaders.